What's New?

 on replacing in-use files via the (antiquated) wininit.ini route.

-- Suppressed display of download dialog when the service downloadsthe script
+- Suppressed display of download dialog when the service downloads the script

 from the server.

-- Added (optional) SubmitForm keyword to simulate
+SubmitForm keyword to simulate

 a web browser form post, including spoofing the referring page.
 Use to transparently